-As I have mentioned as recently as last month, consensual sexual intercourse or other activity of a sexual nature involving a minor patient will present the practitioner with child abuse reporting questions.
-Sometimes the minor patient may reveal information regarding sexual activity with other minors, and sometimes the sexual activity revealed may be with an adult.
-In California, certain sexual acts of a minor may be reportable as child abuse even if the acts are with another minor, while other sexual acts with an adult may not be reportable as child abuse - even though the particular acts may constitute a crime.
+Consensual sexual intercourse or other activity of a sexual nature involving a minor patient may present the practitioner with child abuse reporting questions.
+A minor patient may reveal information regarding sexual activity with other minors, and sometimes the sexual activity revealed may be with an adult.
+In California, certain sexual acts of a minor may be reportable as child abuse even if the acts are with another minor, while other sexual acts of a minor with an adult may not be reportable as child abuse - even though the particular acts may constitute a crime.
 What are the applicable laws in your state of practice?
 If a minor patient asked about these issues in order to determine the extent that confidentiality can be expected, would you be able to accurately respond?

-Whether treating children or adults, other child abuse reporting questions may arise.
-One such question that may arise is whether an emancipated minor is considered a "child" for purposes of the child abuse reporting law.
-In other words, if an emancipated minor tells his or her therapist or counselor about something that would otherwise be reportable as child abuse, is it in fact reportable?
+One question that may arise is whether an emancipated minor is considered a "child" for purposes of the child abuse reporting law.
+In other words, if an emancipated minor tells his or her therapist about something that would otherwise be reportable as child abuse, is it in fact reportable?
 In California, an emancipated minor would generally be considered to be a "child" for purposes of the child abuse reporting law.
 Another question that may arise involves emotional abuse of a child, including non-severe emotional abuse.
 Does "emotional abuse" have to be reported, or may it be reported?
-Is there immunity from liability for making a report that is not required, but permissible?
-The answers to the questions asked throughout this article constitute just some of the basic information that practitioners must understand.
+Is there immunity from liability for making a report that is not required, but that is simply permissible?

+The answers to the questions asked throughout this article constitute just some of the basic information that practitioners must seek to understand in order to avoid liability and unwanted disputes.